 The Gaslight Quarter offers exciting history and beautiful architecture.
 The San Diego Zoo is an excellent option if you’re traveling with kids.

-Unlike an Alaska cruise, where the cruise ships sail the inside passage, voyages from Vancouver to California sail the open ocean.
+Unlike an Alaska itinerary, where the cruise ships sail the inside passage, cruises from Vancouver to California sail the open ocean.

 In spring, the weather can be very changeable, which could result in rough seas.
 The winds and currents generally flow from the northwest downwards to California.